Dr Isabella Streffen

 Personal profile

-Isabella Streffen is an artist who currently lives and works in Northamptonshire, and is best known for her work on the cultural history and politics of perception, the encounter with the artwork and expanded art criticism.
+Isabella Streffen is an award-winning artist who currently leads the MA Contemporary Art Practice.
+She is best known for her work on the cultural history, politics and poetics of perception, experimental art criticism and the viewing position.
 Her multi-modal, site-specific works and texts have been exhibited and circulated internationally.
 She studied at Sheffield Hallam University and the Courtauld Institute of Art before being awarded her doctorate by Newcastle University in 2012.

 Since 2013 she has held research fellowships and teaching posts at a range of institutions, and joined De Montfort as VC2020 Senior Lecturer in Fine Art in 2019.
-She teaches across Fine Art including art history, on undergraduate and postgraduate programmes.
+She is a specialist in practice research and writing for practice.
+She is currently Internal Verifier for the Foundation Art & Design, as well as being External Examiner on the MA Fine Art at Winchester School of Art.

 Research group affiliations